From Database Records

 A summary of all of the relations that you may use when editing a database record

-This part of a FAIRsharing record allows you to create a rich list of standards, databases and policies that are related to your database.
+FAIRsharing record relationships allow you to enumerate all of the ways in which your database is related to other resources within the wider ecosystem of research standards, databases, policies and FAIR assistance components.
 The corresponding Relation Graph for your record will not only showcase your resource's interoperability but also your collaborations and engagement with your community.

-Our goal is to represent your database as accurately as possible, to showcase its attributes as well as its integration within the broader research landscape of standards, policies and other databases.
+Our goal is to represent your database as accurately as possible, to showcase its attributes as well as its integration within the broader research landscape.

 Do you mint persistent identifiers for the content of your database?
 This information is especially important within your FAIRsharing record.
 Please use the 'implements' relationship to show the type of identifier(s) you mint (e.g. DOI, ARK).